 Article X Parliamentary Authority

-All meetings shall be conducted in accordance with Robert’s Rules of Order, latest edition, and shall be open to the public in compliance with the “Illinois Open Meetings Act,” as amended (ILCS 120/1 et.seq.)
+All meetings shall be conducted in accordance with Robert’s Rules of Order, latest edition, and shall be open to the public in compliance with the “Illinois Open Meetings Act,” as amended (ILCS 120/1 et seq.)

 Article XI Amendments and Revisions

 Section 1.
-These Bylaws may be amended by a vote of two-thirds (2/3) of all Board members at a regular Meeting of the Board of Directors of the System provided a written draft of the proposed amendments has been given to each Director at the preceding regular meeting with notice to all member libraries.
+These Bylaws may be amended by a vote of two-thirds (2/3) of all Board members at a regular Meeting of the Board of Directors of the System, provided a written draft of the proposed amendments has been given to each Director at the preceding regular meeting with notice to all member libraries.

 Section 2.
 Bylaws changes can originate from the System Board or from the membership of the System submitted to the System Board.